 Your kitchen is the one place where you want to be really careful about trendy choices.
 The last thing you want is a kitchen that’s out of sync in just a few years simply because you followed a trend.
-Instead, look at the trends in terms of the value they bring to your life and your home.
+Instead, look at the kitchen remodeling trends in terms of the value they bring to your life and your home.

 Here are nine trends that are popular now, but have staying power because they address lifestyle needs, convenience, and savings — ensuring you’ll enjoy your kitchen for many years.